 3. HubSpot / Pipedrive / Copper

-Because of its ability to integrate with your website and create the foundation for an effective content marketing machine, HubSpot is one of our favorites, but we’d recommend taking a look at all three to determine which is best for you.
+Because of its ability to integrate with your website and create the foundation for an effective content marketing machine, HubSpot is one of our favorites, but we’d recommend taking a look at all three of these solutions to determine which is best for your agency.

 Whichever CRM tool you implement, remember that you should always take a client-first approach to data collection in order to build trust with your clients.
 The process and discipline you institute to enforce usage of the CRM is more important than which system you choose.